linux-integrity/ima-doc/ima-concepts.rst

   again, the contents are not re-measured again. :ref:`config-ima-disable-htable` offers other options.

-* :ref:`ima-appraisal` can check the file's digital signature or hash and take action if the signature verification fails or the hash does not match a known good value.
+* :ref:`ima-appraisal` can check the file's digital signature or hash and deny access if the signature verification fails or the hash does not match a known good value stored as an extended attribute.

   Appraisal is similar to the pre-OS secure boot concept.